kalixia/Grapi/README.md

 |---------|------------
 | dagger  | Additionally generate a Dagger module, named ``` GeneratedJaxRsDaggerModule ```
 | metrics | Additionally use [Metrics](http://metrics.codahale.com) for tracing JAX-RS resource method calls
+| shiro   | Additionally analyze [Shiro](http://shiro.apache.org) annotations in JAX-RS resources and ensure they are met

 In order to configure a Maven project, you can use something like this:
 ```xml